-Rest of the values appear based on the selected Connection Mode value.
+The rest of the values appear based on the selected Connection Mode value.
 For Filesystem Mount Point connection mode, refer to the corresponding section in the Managing Remote Mounts page.
-For other connection modes, following values appear:
+For other connection modes, the following values appear:

 - Path The path to the directory where the file(s) are located. - Server Name The name of the server used to connect to the file. - Port The port used to connect to the server. - User Name The user name to connect to the server. - Password (non-Public Key Authentication only) The associated password for the server. - Public Key Authentication (Optional) (Only appears for SFTP.)
 Check this box to specify a public key.
-When you check this box, the Available Keys dropdown appears.
-Choose a key from the dropdown.
-See Delphix Masking APIs for information on uploading public keys to the masking engine.
+When you check this box, the Available Keys drop-down appears.
+Choose a key from the drop-down.
+See Delphix Masking APIs for information on uploading public keys to the Masking Engine.